 In practice, most of our services are provided by Milton Keynes Council.
 An important role of the Parish Council is to ensure that Milton Keynes delivers a satisfactory level of service to the village.

 The Parish Council is not a ‘Planning Authority’.
 It cannot approve or reject planning applications.
 It is, however, a ‘statutory consultee’ which means that it has to be notified of all applications within the parish and the planning authority – Milton Keynes – has to take note of any parish council view.
 If the parish council objects, then the application cannot be determined by a Milton Keynes Planning Officer but has to go to the Planning Committee of Milton Keynes Councillors.

 The Parish raises a ‘precept’ or a levy on the houses within Castlethorpe.
 This is collected by Milton Keynes with the rates.
-The precept is about £20,000 or £45 per year per household.
+The precept is about £33,000 a year or £70 per dwelling on average.

 This money is used to provide a number of services within the village but mostly looking after the village hall and the sports ground.
 There are occasionally other projects such as traffic calming or additional car parking and pathways at the sports ground to which the parish council contributes usually by matching Parish Partnership Grants given to the parish by Milton Keynes Council.
 The Parish Council may also receive ‘planning obligation’ payments from new developments.

 Parish Councillors are elected for four years - the last term started in May 2019 - unless a councillor steps down.
 The councillors are not paid.
 However, they do have a part-time Clerk and this is a paid position.
 Unfortunately, there is a lot of bureaucracy from the formality of calling meetings and issuing minutes, to actioning the decisions of the Parish Council and keeping a proper account of the public money that is spent.